 VJ511 Hanoi to Danang (HAN – DAD) May 2017

 I was all in for $39.17 for our second Veitjet domestic flight.
 We chose the last flight of the day as we had a lengthy car trip after our Orchid Cruise on Halong Bay.
 Our driver made excellent time and we arrived 3 hours early for our flight.
 There are two VietJet counters at Hanoi airport and of course we chose the wrong one.
 Once we arrived at the correct counter, check in was speedy with 5 counters open.
 With time to kill, we grabbed a bite to eat in the terminal.
 Clearly our server could not wrap her head around why I was ordering bread with my chips (to make a sandwich) as the minuscule slices of baguette I got just really didn’t work.
 I was intrigued by the VATC Sleep Pod counter that I saw in Hanoi Airport.
 Try as I might, I couldn’t actually find the sleep pod itself.
 We departed from gate 2 and were blessed with an aerobridge.
 Yay!
 Once again we were almost an hour late in boarding which thrilled me no end after being at the airport so early.
 They said it was a maintenance issue but I think it was more to do with the crew arriving late.
 When we finally got on board there was some sort of mix up with the seating.
 Our boarding passes were checked three times after we were seated with no explanation.
 The delay meant we arrived in Danang in darkness and instead of the stunning sea views I was expecting I was treated to a moody cloudscape and twinkly lights.
-Danang airport is compact and we had no issues finding the driver we booked to transport us from Da Nang to Hoi An and he dropped us off right out the front to the Sincerity Hotel in Hoi An where we would spend the next two days.
+Danang airport is compact and we had no issues finding the driver we booked to transport us from Da Nang to Hoi An and he dropped us off right out the front to the Sincerity Hotel in Hoi An where we stayed for the next two days.
 Check out this post for more inspiration on where to stay in Hoi An.

 VJ635 Danang to Ho Chi Minh City (DAD – SGN) May 2017